dmwyatt/gh_repo_download/README.md

 ## What is this project?

 This project allows you to download and view the contents of a GitHub repository as a single text file.
+It also supports uploading local ZIP files containing text files and presenting their contents as a single text file.

 ## Why was this tool created?

 This tool was created to make it easy to share context with LLM chatbots like ChatGPT, Claude, and Gemini.
-By downloading a GitHub repository as a single text file, you can easily provide the chatbot with the necessary context to understand and discuss the contents of the repository.
+By downloading a GitHub repository or uploading a ZIP file as a single text file, you can easily provide the chatbot with the necessary context to understand and discuss the contents of the repository.

 Here are a few examples of how this tool can be useful when interacting with chatbots: